zminde/esphome-s3-box-3-lvgl/README.md

 - The microphone indicator is a mute switch
 - The alarm status indicator launches the security page
 - The wifi status indicator launches the wifi page
+- A timer status indicator will appear while a timer is running and will launch the time remaining page
 - The red circle button on the device will return to the home page, stop a ringing timer, stop the voice assistant and stop any media.
 - The top left button on the device will switch from Home page to screensaver, stop a ringing timer, or a long 10s press will perform a factory reset.
 - The bottom left button on the device will reboot the device.